 Minus 28 pages of material that remained classified.
 These pages were hardly on the media radar until a few weeks ago when suddenly, propelled by legislation in Congress that would allow 9/11 victims to sue foreign governments, the long-simmering secret material burst into the public consciousness.

-But let’s step back further and understand Saudi-US relations
+But let’s step back further and understand Saudi-American relations

 Since World War II, the United States has, for better or worse, seen Saudi Arabia has a linchpin in its ever-changing Middle Eastern strategies.
 During the Cold War, it was a reliable anti-communist bastion, useful to push back against Yemeni, Bahraini and Omani communists.
 After the energy crisis, it became a gigantic gas station: the modern equivalent of how ancient Rome once treated Egypt.

-Additionally, Riyadh sought to be a compliant, useful partner in whatever goals the US had in the region.
-In the euphoria of the post-Cold War 1990s, the US tried to repeat its success by transforming the Middle East into a European-style alliance system, with American power slowly strangling and overwhelming local holdouts like Syria, Iraq and Iran.
+Additionally, Riyadh sought to be a compliant, useful partner in whatever goals the United States had in the region.
+In the euphoria of the post-Cold War 1990s, the United States tried to repeat its success by transforming the Middle East into a European-style alliance system, with American power slowly strangling and overwhelming local holdouts like Syria, Iraq and Iran.
 Saudi Arabia was fine with this set of priorities: Shia Iran threatened its eastern flank, Saddam’s Iraq its northern one and Assadist Syria continued to espouse an ideology that could, given enough time and space, overthrow the royal regime.

-9/11 convinced the United States, briefly, that these holdouts would go down fighting in all too deadly a fashion: fear of an Iraqi suitcase nuke, among other things, compelled the US to take swifter action against Iraq.
+9/11 convinced the United States, briefly, that these holdouts would go down fighting in all too deadly a fashion: fear of an Iraqi suitcase nuke, among other things, compelled the United States to take swifter action against Iraq.
 But the priorities had not changed.
-Rather than slowly strangle the holdouts, the US decided to smash them.
+Rather than slowly strangle the holdouts, America decided to smash them.
 The Iraqi insurgency put paid to military ambitions and Washington, in tandem with Riyadh, continued the slow-but-steady strangle of Syria and Iran.

 But beginning in 2011, the ground started to fall out from underneath this alliance